bittin/cosmos-commander/README.md

 > [!NOTE]
 > The basic functionality is working.
 Two panels, copying or moving files or tabs between them.
 A Terminal to run commands.
 And all the features of COSMIC Files that it inherits.
 Good enough to close krusader and use commander instead.
 >
 > Drag'nDrop is only working out of Commander panels into other programs.
 Dropping files into directories or paths into the terminal does not work.
-The hover and drop events do not register.
-I implemented every Event I could find, but none are triggered.
-The assumption is that PaneGrid is catching the events to detect Drag events of the panels.
-Until I have more input this problem is on hold.
+Implementing a drop-target for pane_grid resulted in a drop-area that does not call the specified handler functions.
+The problem has to be deeper in the guts of iced.

 ## Install